Olusegun Oke Library: History

-On 1 May 2019, Dr. (Mrs.) Modupe Aduke Aboyade, was appointed as the current and first female University Librarian by the Governing Council of the Ladoke Akintola University of Technology (LAUTECH), Ogbomoso.

-Vision

-The vision is to develop the total human so as to stimulate and promote the dignity of the Ladoke Akintola University of Technology, Ogbomoso.
+On August 14, 2024, Professor Adefunke Sarah Ebijuwa assumed office as the University Librarian of Ladoke Akintola University of Technology, becoming the first alumnus of the University to rise to the position of Principal Officer.
+She holds the historic distinction of being the first University Librarian at LAUTECH to attain the rank of Professor of Library and Information Science, as well as the first indigenous female to serve in this capacity.
+Her appointment represents a remarkable milestone in the University’s history and a testament to its growing tradition of leadership and academic excellence.

 Collections

 The library holds over 42,000 volumes of print collections and 10 million electronic resources in different databases, relating to almost all fields of knowledge within the community.
-It has collections in the form of monographs, newspapers, periodicals, magazines, journals, inaugural lecture series, reference books, students’ projects, dissertations and theses.
+It has collections in the form of monographs, newspapers, periodicals, magazines, journals, inaugural lecture series, reference books, students' projects, dissertations and theses.
 OOL acquires volumes of books covering all programs being offered periodically in the university.
 Currently, the library is subscribed to fourteen different electronic databases.

 Administration and staffing

 The University Librarian (UL) heads the library.
 The UL is responsible for the day-to-day coordination of the library and is assisted by other librarians who are in charge of the different sections and units.
 The staffing has three categories: professional, para-professional and non-professional staff.
 While the professional staff include those with at least a master's degree in Librarianship, the para-professional staff include those with a Diploma in Librarianship.
 On the other hand, the non-professionals in the library include those without any formal library training and qualification in librarianship.